 Further, increasing the vulnerability to ransomware in the manufacturing sector are the potentially far-reaching consequences of a successful attack.
 For example, a ransomware attack on a company that manufactures vaccines could end up impacting the supply of vaccines to citizens.

-The statistics back up the notion that manufacturers are a major target for ransomware attacks:
+The statistics back up the notion that manufacturers are a significant target for ransomware attacks:

 - Manufacturing companies are the biggest targets for double extortion ransomware, which exfiltrates data before locking down systems, further incentivizing victims to pay up.